PokemonAutomation/About/Setup/HardwareNeeded/HardwareBeginner.md

   - https://www.adafruit.com/product/954
   - https://www.digikey.com/en/products/detail/adafruit-industries-llc/954/7064488
   - https://www.amazon.com/dp/B00DJUHGHI/
 - Easiest and most straightforward option.
-We recommend this if available in your region.
+- We recommend this if available in your region.
+If you can't find this **exact** product, I recommend looking at Option 2.
 - WARNING: **DO NOT get cables with the Prolific controllers. e.g. PL2303 or any other model number.** They are cheap, do not work, and they are explicitly blocked in the program. **They often look deceptively similar to the Adafruit UART, but they are not the same.** If you buy outside of this link, verify it does not use PL controllers.
 If you buy it anyway, you will be wasting your time and money. **YOU HAVE BEEN WARNED!**
 - Ensure it uses CP210x chipset (e.g. CP2102).
 So, if the product page doesn’t mention CP210x or CP2102, then don’t buy it unless you know what you’re doing.